 Saturday was one of those hot summer afternoons at the beach that ends with a downpour.
 One minute I was walking along a path at Gillson Park, enjoying a view of the lake between the sand dunes, smelling delicious slow-cook barbecue, and hearing the joyful hub-bub of kids splashing in the water…

 The next moment the sky darkened, thunder rumbled in the distance.
 Lifeguards followed behind families who scrambled to collect their kids and gear, while dragging their roll-along coolers back to their cars.
 I beat a retreat myself, watching from my van as the parking lot emptied, and rain started cascading over the pavement:

 Since I had to wait for one of my kids, I was forced to slow down, and take a moment to consider the scene:

-Within minutes, the lower corners of the lot started to fill with water.
-It could have been a fun Nature Channel demo: What Happens When It Rains on Impermeable Surfaces.
-And I definitely could see why the proposed (but rejected) Lakefront Master Plan included parking lot rehab.
-But the situation quickly became somewhat worrisome, and I moved to a higher section of the lot as a shallow river starting forming along the south end:
+Within minutes, the lower corners of the lot started to fill with water–I could see why the proposed (but rejected) Lakefront Master Plan included parking lot rehab.
+The situation quickly became somewhat worrisome, so I moved to a higher section of the lot as a shallow river started forming along the south end:

 Finally, my son was ready to go, and we headed home, slowly pushing through puddles that swirled up along the edges of the eastside brick roads.
 I wondered how our block was faring, and had called home, so my husband could check things out and take a couple of pictures: